Marannix/Trava/README.md

 - Bug fixes and improvement of the UI were added in between features and after.

 - I didn't add database however I could had.
-If I did add the database, I would use Room and store the city alongside the venues inside.
+- If I did add the database, I would use Room and store the city alongside the venues inside.
+- The screen isn't optimised for tablet (I would had used a guideline to handle the width of the screen